VLSTM: Very Long Short-Term Memory Networks for High-Frequency Trading: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} Learning methods are prophesied to revolutionize the field of AI and represents a step towards building autonomous systems.
-We live in an era where we are creating unbelievable amount of data everyday.
-Neural networks hold the ability to scale problems that were previously unsolvable, causing a huge wave of interest in this field.
-For example, currently, deep reinforcement learning is used in problems such as learning to play games directly from the pixels of an image, which would not have been considered a scalable problem up until recent years \cite{1312.5602, 1708.05866}.

-Deep learning has become increasingly popular \cite{promise} since the introduction of an effective new way of learning deep neural networks \cite{learning1, learning2}.
-It has proved very effective for large-scale tasks, and this success has been based largely on the use of the back-propagation algorithm with rather standard, feed-forward multi-layer neural networks.
-In addition to improved learning procedures, the main factors that have contributed to the recent successes of deep neural networks have been the availability of more computing power, the availability of more training data, and better software engineering.

-The inference of predictive models from historical data is not new in quantitative finance; a number of examples include coefficient estimation for the CAPM, Fama and French factors \cite{RePEc:eee:jfinec:v:33:y:1993:i:1:p:3-5}, and related approaches.
-However the special challenges for machine learning presented by HFT can be considered two fold :
+The usage of predictive models to infer future prices of various commodities using historical data is not new in quantitative finance, and is commonly referred to as algorithmic trading \cite{algo_trade, algo_trade2}.
+Older methods of algorithmic trading includes mathematical modeling of the data, for example CAPM, Fama and French factors \cite{RePEc:eee:jfinec:v:33:y:1993:i:1:p:3-5}.
+However, these models require precise modeling and are not capable of handling the noisy and irrational behaviour of the financial markets.

+Deep learning methods are prophesied to revolutionize the field of machine learning (ML) and represent a step towards building autonomous systems.
+These methods are generally more robust to noises and can learn to model based on the input data.
+Various advancements have been made in the field of time-series analysis using deep learning, which includes simpler models like LSTMs \cite{hochreiter1997long} and RNNs, as well as more complicated additions like attention mechanism \cite{bahdanau2014neural}.
+While these methods have gained success in the world of time-series analysis, the requirements of algorithmic trading are very unique.

-\begin{enumerate} \item Microsecond sensitive live trading - As the complexity of the model increases, it gets more and more computationally expensive to keep up with the speed of live trading and actually use the information provided by the model. \item Tremendous amount and fine granularity of data - The past data available in HFT is huge in size and extremely precise.
-However there is a lack of understanding of how such low-level data, like the recent trading behavior, relates to actionable circumstances (such as profitable buying or selling of shares) \cite{Kearns_machinelearning}.
-There has been a lot of research on what "features" to use for prediction or modeling \cite{Kearns_machinelearning, 1709.01268, doi:10.1111/j.1540-6261.1991.tb02683.x,1011.6402}, yet it is difficult to model the problem without a proper understanding of the underlying relations. \end{enumerate}
+High Frequency Trading (HFT) is one of the extreme forms of electronic trading.
+The special challenges for ML presented by HFT can be considered two fold : (i) Microsecond sensitive live trading - As the complexity of the model increases, it gets more computationally expensive to keep up with the speed of live trading and actually use the information provided by the model, and (ii) Tremendous amount and fine granularity of data - The historical data available in HFT is extremely lengthy yet precise.
+However there is a lack of understanding of how the low-level data (changing every microsecond) and the high-level data (changing every few minutes) can together relate to actionable circumstances \cite{Kearns_machinelearning}.